On the non-hermitian Kitaev chain: Presence of the skin effect

 To illustrate these results, we plot the (complex) spectrum of the model for several parameters.
 In all the plots, we use the following colour conventions.
 The gray curves represent the eigenvalues of the model with {\em periodic} boundary conditions.
 The green dots represent the eigenvalues of the open chain of finite length with $L = 100$ sites.
 The blue lines represent eigenvalues of the infinite open chain, corresponding to eigenstates that {\em do} have skin effect.
 Finally, the red lines represent eigenvalues of the infinite open chain, corresponding to eigenstates that {\em do not} have skin effect.
 The latter eigenvalues also correspond to eigenvalues of the periodic chain.

 In Fig.~\ref{fig:case1}, we plot the eigenvalues of the system with parameters $m = 2/5$, $t_1 = 2$, $t_2 = 1$, $d_1 = - d_2 = \sqrt{3}$.
 The figure clearly shows that for these parameters (which do no fall in one of the classes $m = 0$ or $t_1 = \pm t_2$), some of the eigenstates of the infinite open chain do show skin effect, while others do not.
 The eigenvalues that are purely imaginary do not show skin effect, while those that lie in the region bounded by the two ovals (corresponding to eigenvalues of the periodic case) do show skin effect.
 Interestingly, there are real (non-zero) eigenvalues that correspond to states that do exhibit skin effect.
 In the hermitian case, non-zero (and necessarily real) eigenvalues do not exhibit skin effect.
-In Fig.~\ref{fig:skin-effect}, we plot the absolute value of the eigenstate coefficients as a function of position for two eigenvalues of the finite chain namely $\lambda \approx 3.0182$ in the left panel (real eigenvalue with skin effect, using a logarithmic scale) and $\lambda \approx 4.3949 i$ in the right panel (purely imaginary eigenvalue without skin effect).
+In Fig.~\ref{fig:skin-effect}, we plot the absolute value of the eigenstate coefficients as a function of position for two eigenvalues of the finite chain namely $\lambda \approx 3.0182$ in the left panel (a) (real eigenvalue with skin effect, using a logarithmic scale) and $\lambda \approx 4.3949 i$ in the right panel (b) (purely imaginary eigenvalue without skin effect).
+In particular, in the left panel of Fig.~\ref{fig:skin-effect}, we find that the structure of the eigenvector is an exponentially damped oscillation.
+The exponential decay signifies the presence of the skin effect.
+In terms of the non-Bloch band theory of non-hermitian systems introduced in \cite{YoMu2019}, the eigenvectors that do not exhibit skin effect have a $\beta$ parameter such that $|\beta| = 1$ (or a real momentum), while the eigenvectors that do exhibit skin effect have a $\beta$ parameter such that $|\beta| \neq 1$ (i.e., its `momentum' is complex).

 Depending on the parameters, it can also happen that either all the eigenstates of the model have skin effect (this is the generic case), or none of the eigenstates have skin effect.
 In Fig.~\ref{fig:case2and3}, we show an example of either case.